 - Restrict 50 caliber rifles or large capacity ammunition magazines; or

 - Limit the number of firearms that may be purchased at one time.

 Local governments in Minnesota generally lack authority to regulate firearms or ammunition, and Minnesota generally requires county sheriffs to issue a permit to carry a handgun to any applicant who meets certain basic qualifications.

-In 2015, Minnesota had the seventh-lowest number of gun deaths per capita among the states.
-410 people lost their lives from firearm-related injuries in Colorado that year.
-A study conducted in 2009 showed that Minnesota supplied the sixth lowest number of crime guns to other states per capita, and was a net importer of crime guns.
+In 2016, Minnesota had the seventh-lowest number of gun deaths per capita among the states.
+432 people lost their lives from firearm-related injuries in Colorado that year.
+According to 2016 Firearms Trace Data from the Bureau of Alcohol, Tobacco, Firearms, and Explosives, Minnesota supplied the eighth lowest number of crime guns to other states per capita, and was a net importer of crime guns.